helium/HIP/0022-diy-concentrators.md

 The following onboarding specification requires no blockchain features.

-DIY concentrators will be subject to the same onboarding fees as regular hotspots.
+DIY concentrators will be subject to the same onboarding fees as regular Hotspots.
 The `swarm_key` shall be stored in the secure firmware and will be the entity signing the transactions.
 As such, the secure firmware will be responsible for signing the `add_gateway` transaction.